The Afterlife Circus of Elmer McCurdy: The Mummified Outlaw Who Became a Sideshow Attraction

 What You’ll Hear:

-• McCurdy’s body traveling through carnivals, wax museums, and a Hollywood set
+• How his embalmed body traveled through carnivals, wax museums, and Hollywood sets

-• The discovery that exposed his remains in a funhouse
+• The 1976 discovery that exposed a real human body in a funhouse

-• The ethics of exploiting a human body after death
+• The ethics of displaying a human body for entertainment

-• The upcoming Broadway musical and documentary based on his story.
+• The Broadway musical and upcoming documentary about Elmer McCurdy

 Mentions in the Episode: